TRIQS/triqs/doc/reference/c++/arrays/algebras.rst

 Operations
 ------------

-Arrays and matrices can be combined in formal algebraic expressions, which models the :ref:`HasImmutableArrayInterface` concept.
+Arrays and matrices can be combined in formal algebraic expressions, which models the :ref:`ImmutableCuboidArray` concept.
 This algebraic expressions can therefore be used as RHS of assignment (SEE) or in array/matrix contructors.
 For example ;